seppzer0/silent-writing-theme/README.md

 I have tried several existing solutions, with none feeling quite right.
 There were still some elements that were either eye-razoring or otherwise distracting from a thought process, which reallistically is the only thing that matters when writing code.
 I could just start coding in terminals exclusively; but I didn't want to leave VSCode just yet.

 This version of white-on-black theme is intended to be balanced.
-I thought maybe my bland taste in colours might be shared by someone else, so I decided to make it publicly available for everyone to try it.
+I thought maybe my bland taste in colours might be shared by someone else, so I decided to make it publicly available for everyone to try.

 ## Availability